FrostyX/infra-docs/docs/sysadmin-guide/sops/aws-access.rst

 Security, Identity and Compliance tools.

 Choose Roles to view current roles.
 Confirm there is not already a role matching the one you need.
+If not, create a new role as follows:

+1. Select *Role for identity provider access*.
+2. Select *Grant Web Single Sign-On (WebSSO) access to SAML providers*.
+The provider and other values are provided for you.
+   Select *Next Step*.
+3. At the *Verify Role Trust* screen, you should not need to edit the trust relationship.
+Select *Next Step*.
-If not, create a new role and assign the appropriate policies from the pre-existing IAM policies.
-(It's unlikely you'll have to create your own, which is outside the scope of this SOP.)
+4. At the *Attach Policy* screen, assign the appropriate policies from the pre-existing IAM policies.
+It's unlikely you'll have to create your own, which is outside the scope of this SOP.
+Then select *Next Step*.
+5. Set the role name and description.
+It is recommended you use the *same* role name as the FAS group for clarity.
+Then choose *Create role*.

 Note or copy the Role ARN (Amazon Resource Name) for the new role.
 You'll need this in the mapping below.